SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

 # Description of Standard

-This file describes the standard information needed to translate a dataset into linked data using the SSE open-data repository.
+One of the early phases of the data processing pipeline involves converting the source data into an intermediary flat format, serialised as the Standard_Format.csv file.

+Once in this format the process of converting the data to rdf requires minimal further information from the user.

-Here we describe the fields in the intermediary step before the data is transformed into RDF format (using definitions from [the SSE vocabulary](https://vocabs.solidarityeconomy.coop/essglobal/V2a/html-content/essglobal.html#H4)).
-The translation of datasets (csv format) to linked data is a two step process:
+Here we describe the supported fields in this intermediary step before the data is transformed into RDF format.

-1. Transform the original format to a standard format (defined below)
-2. Transform the standard format to linked data and upload it to a triple-store

-The resulting data files look something like:

-Original_Data.csv --(step 1)--> Standard_Format.csv --(step 2)--> RDF
+Original_Data.csv/json/??? --(step 1)--> Standard_Format.csv --(step 2)--> RDF

+We also reference the rdf schemas to which we are converting the data.????

 It is important to note that in the original data file fields do not have to map directly to the standard fields (although it is recommended).
 They can be composed by multiple fields, one field could describe two other fields, etc...